 Move-in day for first-year students for the 2016 – 2017 academic year is Sunday, August 28.
 (If your student is participating in the Dijon or Salamanca program for their first semester, the tentative scheduled move-in date is Monday, Jan 2, 2017.)
 Overall, the best advice for planning for move-in day is to become familiar with the day’s schedule and other communication provided by Colby’s Office of Campus Life.
 This office organizes orientation and the schedule for move-in day, also known as arrival day.
 Note that there are many student volunteers and staff members on hand to welcome you and to assist with the move onto campus.

 Typically, detailed information about move-in day and orientation becomes available in July.
-Keep in mind that the process of moving into dorms (checking in, picking up ID and keys, moving belongings, etc.) takes place on a staggered schedule during the morning hours of move-in day.
+Keep in mind that the process of moving into dorms (checking in, picking up ID and keys, moving belongings, etc.) takes place in the morning hours of move-in day.
 Students will receive their dorm move-in time slot as part of their communication with the Campus Life Office.
 The afternoon of move-in day includes a parent session and a family reception after which parents say goodbye to their students.
 Parents may plan to begin their return home by 4 p.m.

 Waterville is relatively close to Augusta (30 minutes), Portland (70 minutes), Bangor (60 minutes) and Boston (3 hours).
 Therefore, travel options the day before move-in day may include staying outside of Waterville and driving to campus for your scheduled move-in time.

 Find out more about travel to and from campus.